10 Tips How To Travel China By Train

 6. Wear Layers

 Wearing layers is always a great idea for train travel, as you cannot moderate the AC on trains.
-Also, if you are sharing your cabin, you won’t a designated changing space, and wearing layers means you’ll be prepared for leisure, sleep on sleeper trains, and any passenger, male or female, sharing the train cabin with you.
+Also, if you are sharing your cabin, you won’t have a designated changing space, and wearing layers means you’ll be prepared for leisure, sleep on sleeper trains, and any passenger, male or female, sharing the train cabin with you.

 7. Pack Light